ebranch13/petersburg-micromobility/README.md

 <ol> 4.
 Consider demographics- will the groups most likely to benefit from micromobility have access?</ol>

 <a href = "https://uvalibrary.maps.arcgis.com/apps/dashboards/7aeaea0d64f1486894a0f767dcd378e6"> Dashboard Link</a>

+<small> This project was created in 2023 for the University of Virginia course Civic Technology (PLAC 5616) by Emily Branch, Sylvia Lam, and Cade Johnson. </small>